 Refund of student fees: The District will refund fees on a semester basis.
 If a student attends any portion of a semester, the parent/guardian will be responsible for payment of the semester fees.
-2st semester fees paid in August or during the 1st semester will be reimbursed if the student terminates enrollment prior to the beginning of the 2st semester.
+2nd semester fees paid in August or during the 1nd semester will be reimbursed if the student terminates enrollment prior to the beginning of the 2nd semester.
+The parent must request a reimbursement from District Office.